 The Company's shareholders are provided with an opportunity to cast an advisory vote every three years on the Company's executive compensation program.
-At the Company's annual meeting held in May 2017, a majority of the votes cast supported our advisory vote proposal on the Company's executive compensation program.
-The Compensation Committee will continue to consider the outcome of our past and future advisory vote proposals, including Proposal No. 2 in this Proxy Statement, when making future compensation decisions for the Named Executive Officers.
+At the Company's annual meeting held in June 2020, a majority of the votes cast supported our advisory vote proposal on the Company's executive compensation program.
+The Compensation Committee will continue to consider the outcome of our past and future advisory vote proposals, when making future compensation decisions for the Named Executive Officers.